guilleiguaran/rails-htmx/README.md

-# HTMX for Rails
+# htmx for Rails

-Add support for partial responses for HTMX in Ruby on Rails controllers.
+Add support for partial responses for htmx in Ruby on Rails controllers.

 ## Installation